bics/MineSweeper/README.md

 ![GridSelectionLargeScreen](/assets/images/GridLarge.PNG)

 The difficulty selector consist of four levels, each increases the placed mines by 5% starting with an initial difficulty of 10% on "Easy" level based on the grid size.\
-For example a 10 times 10 dimension play field will have a total of 100 tiles.
+For example a 10 * 10 dimension play field will have a total of 100 tiles.
 On easy difficulty there will be a total of 10 mines.
 On normal difficulty with the same size it the player will need to evade a total of 15 mines.

 ![Difficulty](/assets/images/MineCount.PNG)